Jahia/server-availability-manager/README.md

 }
 ```

-Using `deleteTask` with the same parameters will delete that particular task.
+Using `deleteTask` with the same parameters deletes that particular task.

 The registry is shared between GraphQL and Java modules, so you can very well create a task in a Java module and delete it via the GraphQL API.

 ## Server shutdown